monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 ### Nette\Database vs Nette\Database\Table

 <i class="fa fa-info"></i> **Notice!** There are couple of different ways of how to call database queries in `nette/database` package.
-You should first have a look at documentation of:
+You should first take a look at documentation of:

 - [database][link-nette-database]
 - [database table][link-nette-database-table]